shakfu/xtgen/README.md

 # xtgen

-A tool to generate skeleton PureData and Max/MSP external files from YAML or JSON specifications.
+A modern, type-safe Python package for generating skeleton PureData and Max/MSP external files from YAML or JSON specifications.

 ## Features

+- **Python package** with CLI entry point and library interface
 - **Command-line interface** with comprehensive options and validation
 - **Generate PureData external projects** with complete build system
 - **Generate Max/MSP external projects** with proper SDK structure